A Wolvish Revolution

 Memories, some, return at intervals.
 Haphazard intervals at that.
 When they return they are like the delicate music of starlight on water or like an earthquake that shatters the heart.
 And it follows me around, the amnesia; it renews itself every six or eight years, so that many fragments of my 'present past' are also invariably whisked off into the great unknown.... whether lying dormant for a time, or lost for eternity, I am still too young to know.

 As for the details, the cause of my amnesia, this is rather personal, as I hope you will appreciate, but I will go so far as to say that it began in early childhood.
-The result of shock.
+The result of one god almighty shock.
 The above image depicts a journey.
 A journey forward - which (quite ironically) will often lead us backwards in time.
 But don't get me started on 'time', because I don't quite believe in it, in much the same way that some people don't believe in ghosts.

 Seremonia #1